 comparative genomics, transcriptomics and proteomics

 environmental and medical microbiomics

 We are committed to training the next generation of scientists in a collaborative, equitable and inclusive environment.

 ICG builds upon the past success of its predecessor, the Centre for Comparative Genomics and Evolutionary Bioinformatics (CGEB), which was established in 2008.
-As of June 2022, ICG is comprised of 31 Members, 2 Adjunct members, 1 ICG Research Associate, 2 Honorary Members, 12 staff and 138 trainees.
+As of April 2023, ICG is comprised of 35 Members, 2 Adjunct Members, 1 ICG Research Associate, 1 ICG Research Scientist, 2 Honorary Members, 12 staff and 138 trainees.

 Jun 16 2022

 Saima Sidik, Freelance Science Journalist, Somerville, MA I. ICG seminar (co-sponsored with Department of Microbiology and Immunology) Thursday, April 6, 2023, 10:00...

 Dr. Yuji Inagaki, University of Tsukuba.
 Tuesday, March 21, 2023, 10:00 AM, Tupper 3H-1